Network Adequacy Oversight Measures and Results

 - A health plan must request an exception from any network adequacy standard with which they cannot comply.

 For the standards based on a minimum number of providers within a geographic boundary, health plans must demonstrate their provider networks have the correct number of providers of the correct type in the specific area to be compliant.

 Appointment wait time standards will be monitored through secret-shopper analysis, provider surveys and analysis of member complaints following managed care launch.

 A statewide health plan has approximately 5,800 different county/provider/service group/member-age geo-mapping results metrics.
 NC Medicaid summarizes geo-mapping analysis results to facilitate review and consumption of the information.

 During readiness and leading up to managed care launch, NC Medicaid focused on five priority provider/service groups and summarized network adequacy analysis results on a regional and county-by-county basis for those five categories of services.

 The priority categories were chosen due to their potential impact on the member population.
 NC Medicaid decisions relating to participation in auto-enrollment and for managed care launch were partially based upon the plans’ performance in those priority provider/service groups.

-Network adequacy results based upon network data submitted by the Standard Plans on July 12, 2021 and on September 20, 2021, can be found below.
-Please note that PHP Standard Plan Exception Requests for Contract Year 1 (July 1, 2021 – June 31, 2022) have been received from the health plans and NC Medicaid is reviewing these requests as part of the final assessment of each plan’s network for Contract Year 1 which will be completed this fall.
+Network adequacy results based upon network data submitted by the Standard Plans on July 12, 2021, Sept.
+20, 2021, and on May 31, 2022, can be found below.
+Please note that PHP Standard Plan Exception Requests for Contract Year 1 (July 1, 2021 – June 31, 2022) have been received from the health plans and NC Medicaid has reviewed these requests as part of the final assessment of each plan’s network for Contract Year 1.